 |Rotation||1st Year||2nd Year||Total|

 Year 1 and Year 2

 The first year of fellowship focuses on developing clinical expertise in critical care medicine.
 During this period, our fellows complete a series of core rotations focused on building knowledge and mastering skills specific to critical care including bronchoscopy, bedside ultrasound/echo, intubation, line placement, and ventilator management.

 During this year, it is pivotal for fellows to identify an academic mentor (a key aspect of our program) and choose an area of interest from the multiple academic opportunities available.
 Mentorship and scholarship occur in a coordinated fashion.
-For example, first year fellows participate in a structured, project based, training program in quality improvement.
+For example, first year fellows participate in a structured training program in leadership and quality improvement.
 This program, called Quality in Leadership (QuIL) provides trainees with leadership training, specific skills in quality and process improvement, and meaningful scholarship through team based projects.

 Electives during the first year emphasize opportunities to begin research and participate in non-MICU rotations.
 Non-MICU opportunities include, but are not limited to:

 - Cardiovascular Intensive Care Unit (post-operative cardiovascular patients, ECMO and ventricular assist devices)